finpin/sezame-sdk-csharp/README.md

 var clientcode = linkResponse.GetParameter(SezameResultKey.ClientCode);
 ```

-with the username, id and clientcode build a qrcode:
+with the username, id and clientcode build a qrcode (using ZXing and Newtonsoft.JSON):

 ```c#
 var data = JsonConvert.SerializeObject(new